Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 Why Insurance Works Differently for Expats in Spain

-Spain’s insurance system is tightly connected to immigration law, residency status and public healthcare eligibility.
+Spain’s insurance system is closely connected to immigration law, residency status and healthcare eligibility.

 - Public healthcare is not automatic for new residents